 Big Sabine Bay is on the northern side of Santa Rosa Island in Santa Rosa Sound.
 The area is predominantly a salt marsh with shallow creeks to explore.
 The marshes and wetlands are a sanctuary for wildlife.
-It's in places like this that 80-90% of the seafood we enjoy life at least part of their lives.
+In places like this, 80-90% of the seafood we enjoy live a portion of their lives in areas like this.

-Overhead herons, gulls, osprey, bald eagles and occasionally owls take the sky hunting their next meal.
-Underneath you'll paddle with fiddler crabs, hermit crabs, gulf shrimp and more.
-Fish common to the area killifish, flounder, mullet, redfish, sea horses, and occasionally sharks and sea turtles.
+Overhead herons, gulls, osprey, bald eagles, and occasionally owls take the sky hunting their next meal.
+Underneath, you'll paddle with fiddler crabs, hermit crabs, gulf shrimp and more.
+Fish common to the area are flounder, mullet, redfish, sea horses, and occasionally sharks and sea turtles.
 Manatees have also been seen enjoying the grass beds in the area.